-***A note from our shop: In support of Ukraine, 10% of Mission Synth’s profits from the sales of all Soma Laboratory products will be donated to the Ukraine Humanitarian Fund on a monthly basis.
+***A note from our shop: In support of Ukraine, 10% of Mission Synth’s profits from the sales of all Soma Laboratory products will be donated to the Ukraine Humanitarian Fund.

 “The Ukraine Humanitarian Fund is one of the UN's country-based pooled funds.
 Contributions are collected into a single, unearmarked fund and managed locally under UN leadership.
 As crises evolve, funds are made directly and immediately available to a wide range of partner organizations at the front lines of response.
 This way, funding reaches the people most in need when they need it.” https://crisisrelief.un.org/t/ukraine